 Since the founding of the department in 1867, Illinois civil engineers have made their mark on the nation.
 Illinois engineers have worked on numerous infrastructure landmarks: the Golden Gate Bridge, Hoover Dam, the Trans-Alaska Pipeline, the New York subway, the interstate highways, and drinking water and waste treatment systems in communities across the nation.
 Illini engineers continue to design, build and improve society’s infrastructure—in the United States and, increasingly, throughout the world.

 Areas of study

-There are seven primary areas of study available to both undergraduate and graduate students: Construction Management, Construction Materials, Environmental Engineering and Science, Environmental Hydrology and Hydraulic Engineering, Geotechnical Engineering, Structural Engineering, and Transportation.
+There are seven primary areas of study available to both undergraduate and graduate students: Construction Engineering and Management, Construction Materials, Environmental Engineering and Science, Geotechnical Engineering, Structural Engineering, Transportation Engineering and Water Resources Engineering and Science.
 Interdisciplinary programs in Sustainable and Resilient Infrastructure Systems, Energy-Water-Environment Sustainability and Societal Risk Management give students a broad, systems-level perspective on the complex civil and environmental challenges facing the world today.

 Engineering degrees awarded